Priyanka-Ray-Choudhury/OIBSIP/README.md

-An app created under the virtual internship program of Oasis Infobyte.
+A web-application created under the virtual internship program of Oasis Infobyte.